2026 SRC President-Elect · Southshore University College

 Hon.
 Victoria Bamidele

-This campaign is not an application for a title.
-It is a contract, one we are willing to have audited, scored, and published against for every single month of our tenure.
+This mandate is now a contract with the student body, one the team will have audited, scored, and published against for every single month of the tenure.

-"We are not merely seeking office; we are committing ourselves to repairing the administrative lapses of the past and implementing a framework of excellence for the future."
+"We are now entrusted with repairing the administrative lapses of the past and implementing a framework of excellence for the future."

-Vote Henry Kwaku Annorh for SRC President.
-Vote for the full ticket.
-Vote for an SRC that reports to you every month, in public, on record.
+Henry Kwaku Annorh is SRC President-Elect.
+The team-elect will report to students every month, in public, on record.

 Building a legacy of transparency and progress for Southshore University College.